 NOTE: You may need to put the file in the delimiters depending on the type of file you select.

-This means that if you have an Excel sheet which includes Name, Email Address, Usernames, and Passwords section, you would wish to match the relevant fields to merge field.
+This means that if you have an Excel sheet that includes the Name, Email Address, Usernames, and Passwords section, you would wish to match the relevant fields to merge fields.
 For this-

 - Click on the Match Fields button.

 - This will open a dialog box with standard Merge Fields in your MS Word.

 - Simply expand the drop-down list located next to the Last Name and configure it to the column in your source document comprising the required information.